Back to Blog

 Step 1: Volunteer logs in

-• Authenticates with email/password
+• Authenticates with email and password

 • Platform loads assigned contacts